 When a court transfers or a party removes an action to this Court, a true and legible copy of: (a) any pending motion and all documents previously filed in support thereof; and (b) any opposition to any such motion and all documents previously filed in opposition to any such motions, shall be filed by the moving party within seven (7) days of the entry of the order of transfer or the filing of the notice of removal unless those materials already have been made part of the case file in this Court.
-If there is a motion pending upon transfer or removal for which the moving party has not submitted a memorandum in support, the moving party shall file such memorandum within fourteen (14) days after the filing of the notice of removal or the entry of the order or transfer.
-If the moving party filed a memorandum in support of the motion prior to removal but any party opposing the motion has not yet filed a memorandum in opposition, any party opposing the motion shall file such memorandum within fourteen (14) days after the filing of the notice of removal or the entry of the order of transfer.
+If there is a motion pending upon transfer or removal for which the moving party has not submitted a memorandum in support, the moving party shall file such memorandum within fourteen (14) days after the filing of the notice of removal but any party opposing the motion has not yet filed a memorandum in opposition, any party opposing the motion shall file such memorandum within fourteen (14) days after the filing of the notice of removal or the notice of removal but any party opposing the motion has not yet filed a memorandum in opposition, any party opposing the motion shall file such memorandum within fourteen (14) days after the filing of the notice of removal or the entry of the order or transfer.
 All parties shall then comply with the briefing deadlines provided in Local Rule 7.1(c).